 In order to optimise conversion resolution, the user can configure the microcontroller in WAIT mode, because this mode minimises noise disturbances and power supply variations due to output switching.
 Nevertheless, the WAIT instruction should be executed as soon as possible after the beginning of the conversion, because execution of the WAIT instruction may cause a small variation of the V{DD} voltage.
-The negative effect of this variation is minimized at the beginning of the conversion when the converter is less sensitive, rather than at the end of conversion, when the less significant bits are determined.
+The negative effect of this variation is minimized at the beginning of the conversion when the conversion, when the less significant bits are determined.